ssegrubdivad/CodeCRISPR/README.md

 OR

 1b.
-Clone or copy the CodeCRISPR directory to your local `~/path/to/your/mcp/directory/`; maybe you call this `ClaudeMCP` directory.
+Clone or copy the CodeCRISPR directory to your local `~/path/to/your/mcp/directory/`; maybe you call this directory `ClaudeMCP`.

 For example: